Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Companion Form and Companion Polynomial

-\end{enumerate} \end{The} \begin{Rem} Compared with the classical \(\mathbb{R} /\mathbb{C}\) case, the construction is \emph{completely reversed}: rather than deriving the companion realization from a characteristic/minimal polynomial computed via determinants (as usual in the classical \(\mathbb{R}/\mathbb{C}\) setting), we first construct the controllable companion form directly from the controllability matrix and only then \emph{read off} the companion polynomial from its last row.
-This route is determinant–free and sidesteps characteristic/minimal polynomials, Cayley–Hamilton, and adjugates, which do not transfer cleanly to \(\mathbb{H}\). \end{Rem} \begin{proof} The proof adapts the standard companion argument for real matrices (see \cite{AntsaklisMichel06}) to the quaternionic setting.
+\item For the given pair \((A,B)\), the companion pair \((A_c,B_c)\) and the similarity \(T\) are unique. \end{enumerate} \end{The} \begin{Rem} Compared with the classical \(\mathbb{R} /\mathbb{C}\) case, the construction is \emph{completely reversed}: rather than deriving the companion realization from a characteristic/minimal polynomial computed via determinants (as usual in the classical \(\mathbb{R}/\mathbb{C}\) setting), we first construct the controllable companion form directly from the controllability matrix and only then \emph{read off} the companion polynomial from its last row.
+This route is determinant–free and sidesteps characteristic/minimal polynomials, Cayley–Hamilton, and adjugates, which do not transfer cleanly to \(\mathbb{H}\). \end{Rem} \begin{proof} The proof follows the standard companion-form argument \cite{AntsaklisMichel06}, adapted to \(\HH\).